robertklep/name.klep.homekitty/.github/ISSUE_TEMPLATE/feature-request-unsupported-device.md

 Yes/No/Don't Know

 ### Device Classes
+Find the device here: https://tools.developer.homey.app/tools/devices

-(find the device [here](https://tools.developer.homey.app/tools/devices) and post its class and virtual class, if it has one)
+What are it's class, and virtual class (if it has one)?

 * _Class_:
 * _Virtual Class_: